arj03/ssb-browser-core/README.md

 ### Browser specific

-Two modules are special compared to a normal SSB distribution and to use this optional functionality the pub needs these plugins:
+Two modules are special compared to a normal SSB distribution and to use this optional functionality, the pub needs these plugins:

 - [ssb-get-thread]
 - [ssb-partial-replication]